-Agree and dismissWe, interpreters, love words and, yet, never seem to have enough time for an in-depth research.
-Wouldn’t it be great if right before an appointment we can grab a brief, reliable, user-friendly bilingual glossary that has words, terms and phrases most frequently used by providers and patients at that type of an appointment?!
+We, interpreters, love words, and yet never seem to have enough time for in-depth research.
+Wouldn’t it be great if right before an appointment we could grab a brief, reliable, user-friendly bilingual glossary that contained words, terms, and phrases most frequently used by providers and patients at that type of appointment?

 This is how the idea of medical mini-glossaries was born.
 Our volunteer Lois Feuerle and the two Commissioners, Virginia Perez-Santalla and Karin Ruschke, spearheaded this project.
-Yet, it’s up to interpreters like you to create the English mini-glossaries and translate them into as many languages as possible.
+Yet it’s up to interpreters like you to create the English mini-glossaries and translate them into as many languages as possible.

 During the first phase of the project, the CCHI Mini-Glossaries will consist of 50-101 words and terms.
 They’ll be organized thematically around an appointment type, in a logical sequence rather than alphabetically.